garden-io/garden/docs/reference/commands.md

         # Set to false if you don't want the task's result to be cached.
 Use this if the task needs to be run any time
         # your project (or one or more of the task's dependants) is deployed.
 Otherwise the task is only re-run when
-        # its version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run
+        # its version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run`.
-        # task`.
         cacheResult:

         # The task's specification, as defined by its provider plugin.